Ben Hobbs

+Early life

+Hobbs grew up in the Victorian country town of Horsham and played local football for Horsham Demons.
+He won a senior premiership in the Wimmera Football League at just 15 years old.
+He attended Ballarat Clarendon College as a boarder.

 AFL career

 At the 2021 AFL draft, Essendon selected Hobbs with their first pick, no. 13 overall.
 Hobbs made his debut for the Bombers in round 5 of the 2022 AFL season, and was later nominated for the 2022 AFL Rising Star in round 14.

+Hobbs was delisted after 65 games across 4 seasons at the Bombers.

+Statistics

+Updated to the end of 2025.